equalitie/deflect/README.md

   the logs from the edges to the Logstash service, which itself inserts the events into the Elasticsearch cluster.

+This replaces advantagely the static log analysis, but may need a heavier infrastructure if the volumes are high.

 ## Installation

 The installation procedure will be given with more details as the project